dhemery/runtime-suite/README.md

 Write each class filter class to implement the `ClassFilter` interface:

     public interface ClassFilter {
-        List<Class<?>> filter(List<Class<?>> candidateClasses);
+        boolean passes(Class<?> candidateClass);
     }

-`RuntimeSuite` calls the `filter()` method, passing it a list of candidate test classes to filter.
+`RuntimeSuite` calls the `passes()` method once for each candidate test class.

-Write your `filter()` method to determine whether to include each test class in the suite.
-Return the list of classes that survive the filter. `RuntimeSuite` will submit these classes to other filters (if any are declared).
+Write your `passed()` method to determine whether to include the given class in the suite.
+Return `true` if the filter passes the class, `false` if the filter rejects the class.
+If this filter passes the class, `RuntimeSuite` will subject the class to other filters (if any are declared).
 The classes that survive all filters are considered part of the suite.

 ## Declaring Method Filters
 I don't yet know how I will filter methods.
 Candidates include: